When will your puppy sleep through the night?

 Puppy sleep training takes some preparation and time, but it can be done.
 The first few nights might be difficult if you have a stubborn pup who isn’t ready to hit the hay, but he’ll get used to it in time.
 Here’s what you need to know.

-According to the folks at Purina, a puppy is likely to be able to sleep all the way through the night around 16 weeks of age.
-Although they will need a lot of sleep — around 17–20 hours a day — for the first several months of life, these naps will come in small chunks throughout the day.
+According to the folks at Purina, a puppy is likely to sleep all the way through the night around 16 weeks of age.
+Although they will need a lot of sleep — around 17 to 20 hours a day — for the first several months of life, these naps will come in small chunks throughout the day.
 Just like human babies, young puppies alternate between periods of energy and rest, so it’s important to let them sleep when and where they need to.

 Although you shouldn’t wake a sleeping puppy, even during the day, you can do a few things to encourage them to follow a nighttime sleep schedule.
 It’s smart to think about how you’d like nighttime with your dog to be when he’s older so you can begin teaching him to behave appropriately now.
-For example, you may not mind sharing your bed with a tiny puppy, but will you change your mind when your dog grows into an 80-pound behemoth?
+For example, you might not mind sharing your bed with a tiny puppy, but will you change your mind when your dog grows into an 80-pound behemoth?
 It’s far easier to teach desired behaviors to a pup than to reverse actions in an older dog, so think ahead!

 Establish a bedtime routine with your puppy — and stick to it